List of municipalities in New Jersey

 New Jersey is a state located in the Northeastern United States.
 According to the 2020 United States Census, New Jersey is the 11th most populous state with inhabitants but the fifth smallest by land area, spanning 7354.76 sqmi.
-As of 2024, New Jersey is divided into 21 counties and contains 564 municipalities consisting of five types: 253 boroughs, 52 cities, 15 towns, 240 townships, and four villages.
+New Jersey is divided into 21 counties and contains 564 municipalities consisting of five types: 253 boroughs, 52 cities, 15 towns, 240 townships, and four villages.
 The largest municipality by population in New Jersey is Newark, with 311,549 residents, whereas the smallest is Walpack Township, with seven residents.
 New Jersey is the most populous U.S. state with no cities ranked in the top 50 most populous United States cities, with the next most populous being South Carolina.

-As in most Northeastern states, all territories within New Jersey are incorporated.
+As in most Northeastern states, all municipalities within New Jersey are incorporated.